cavalle/banksimplistic/README.md

 BankSimplistic is a sandbox for exploring concepts like Command-Query Responsibility Segregation (CQRS), Event Sourcing and Domain-Driven Design (DDD) with Ruby.

-It's unashamedly based on Mark Nijhof's [Fohjin](http://github.com/MarkNijhof/Fohjin) from which it borrows the domain model of the sample application as well as the main elements of its architecture.
-However, while Fohjin is a Windows app written in C#, BankSimplisting is a Rails web app coded using idiomatic Ruby.
+It's unashamedly based on Mark Nijhof's [Fohjin](http://github.com/MarkNijhof/Fohjin) from which it borrows the domain model of the sample application (a simple bank) as well as the main elements of its architecture.
+However, while Fohjin is a Windows app written in C#, BankSimplistic is a Ruby on Rails web app.

 ![Bank](http://dl.dropbox.com/u/645329/bank.jpg)

 ## Getting started ##

-BankSimplistic is a Rails 2.3.8 application developed on Ruby 1.8.7.
-Its gem dependencies are specified in the `environment.rb` file so they can be installed by just running:
+BankSimplistic is a Rails 3.0 application so the first thing to do to get started is to install its dependencies:

-    $ rake gems:install
+    $ bundle install

 For persistence the app uses [Redis](http://code.google.com/p/redis/).
 So a Redis server is expected to be installed and running on the standard port.
 This can be done easily in MacOSX like this: